Master of Science

 On a recent visit I stopped at the Café Danh, 1423 Pierce Street, to ask about the sale of the Larvick Speaker location.
 Café Danh serves delicious Asian food, but the perfectly manicured hostess knew little about the location or what had happened.

 As I walked out the door, I inquired about the tree.
-For stopping on Pierce Street, I had found everything changed.
+For stopping on Pierce Street years later, I found everything changed.
 Not only had the tree disappeared, but Larvick Speaker as well.
 Old School Contracting had built a new retaining wall to hold the house on the hill in place.
-The tree was gone.
-And the business too.

 Our thanks to www.tree-pictures.com for letting us use their photo of the very old northern catalpa tree.